 When most people think of NASCAR venues, they think of the many tracks that dot the southern US landscape.
 There's no question that there is a concentration of NASCAR tracks in the south, but NASCAR fans in the Midwest have a couple of great venues as well, like Kansas Speedway.

-Let’s get more information on Kansas Speedway for RVers including a history of the track, some of your options for RV camping at the track, some of your options for RV camping near the track, as well as some tips and tricks to get you going.
+Let's share more information on Kansas Speedway for RVers including a history of the track, some of your options for RV camping at the track, some of your options for RV camping near the track, as well as some tips and tricks to get you going.

 A Brief History of Kansas Speedway